ElChaderino/The-Squiggle-Interpreter/README.md

 - [References](#references)

 ## Overview

 The Squiggle Interpreter is built to analyze EEG data in EDF format and generate a wide array of visual and quantitative outputs.
 It integrates advanced signal processing techniques with state-of-the-art source localization, time-frequency analysis, and clinical metrics computation.
 By providing a modular design and detailed logging, the tool serves as a transparent "glass-box" platform that can be audited, enhanced, and integrated with other tools.

-## Key Features

-- **EEG Data Grouping and Preprocessing**
-  Scans directories for EDF files and groups them by subject and condition (EO/EC).
-It applies standard montages and references to ensure consistency.

-- **Band Power Analysis**
-  Computes both absolute and relative power across standard frequency bands (Delta, Theta, Alpha, SMR, Beta, HighBeta).

-- **Topographic Mapping**
-  Generates global topomaps for each frequency band, displaying both absolute and relative power.
-Visualizations are styled for dark mode and publication-quality display.

-- **Waveform and ERP Visualization**
-  Creates waveform grids and pseudo-ERP plots to visualize signal dynamics.

-- **Coherence and Z-Score Analysis**
-  Provides methods for generating coherence matrices and robust z-score topomaps for clinical evaluation.

-- **Time-Frequency Representation (TFR)**
-  Computes TFRs using Morlet wavelets to analyze the spectral content over time.

-- **ICA Components Visualization**
-  Plots independent components extracted from EEG data to aid in artifact rejection and component analysis.

-- **Source Localization**
-  Uses forward and inverse modeling (LORETA, sLORETA, and eLORETA) for source localization and visualizes these on 3D brain surfaces.

-- **Vigilance Detection**
-  Provides epoch-level vigilance classification based on Alpha/Theta power ratios.
-Outputs include hypnogram-style visualizations and colored vigilance strips to represent arousal states (A1–C).
-Useful for assessing fatigue, attention regulation, insomnia patterns, and pre-sleep transitions.
-All plots are optimized for dark mode and suitable for clinical interpretation. (under construction)

-- **Clinical Metrics and Detailed Reports**
-  Integrates site-specific clinical metrics (such as percentage change in Alpha power and Theta/Beta ratio) and generates comprehensive HTML reports with interactive dropdowns and detailed plots.

 ## ✨ Key Features